 Exploring within the drowned caldera of Yankicha |

-So we moved to the Plan B which turned out to be spectacular which had us doubling back to Yankicha, another flooded caldera.
+So we moved to Plan B which had us doubling back to Yankicha, another flooded caldera which turned out to be spectacular.
 We disembarked very late afternoon to take a stroll through a field of vents belching sulphurous fumes straight from the centre of the earth I am certain!
-You could almost hear the flames licking, the lava bubbling and the fiends screeching for you to come step into their world.
+You could almost hear the flames licking, the lava bubbling and the fiends screeching for you to step into their world.
 OK, so it wasn't quite like that, but peering into those dark yellow-encrusted holes was eerie not to mention a little hard on the lungs.
 The crust was thin in places so you had to be a bit careful where you put your feet.
 Quite awesome really!

 |

-Then we piled back into the zodiacs to cruise around the caldera as the light was fading and the cute little auklets - crested and whiskered - started their massed flight into the caldera to roost for the night.
-Looking up all one could see were millions of birds layer upon layer, turning and soaring in great dark feathered-clouds like swarms of midges above and around you and way out to sea.
-We stayed for hours it seemed watching them chattering with each other, squabbling over spots to sit, and eventually hopping up or flying to their burrows which pock-marked the entire inside of the caldera.
+Then we piled back into the zodiacs to cruise around the caldera as the light was fading and the cute little Auklets - Crested and Whiskered - started their massed flight into the caldera to roost for the night.
+Looking up all one could see were literally millions of birds layer upon layer, turning and soaring in great dark feathered-clouds like swarms of midges above and around you and way out to sea.
+We lingered for hours it seemed watching them chattering with each other, squabbling over spots to sit, and eventually hopping up or flying to their burrows which pock-marked the entire inside of the caldera.
 And still they kept coming.
-The seething mass of birds provided a wonderful 'eat all you want' smorgasbord for the large gulls and Arctic foxes who just picked them off at will.
-Some of the gulls caught them mid air, some stole their prey from other gulls mid air or plucked single birds from among a cluster of birds straight off the rocks.
+This seething mass of birds provided a wonderful 'eat all you want' smorgasbord for the large gulls and Arctic Foxes who just picked them off at will.
+Some of the gulls caught them mid-air, some stole their prey from other gulls mid-air or plucked single birds from among a cluster of birds straight off the rocks.
 It was an astonishing and ghastly performance.
 We returned to ship for a very later dinner - 10pm, but it was worth it.

 |